China landscape

 Official Import Rules

 Since May 2019, cats with valid titer tests are exempt from quarantine.
 Without a titer test, 30-day quarantine applies.
-Entry only through designated ports with quarantine facilities.
+Pets meeting all requirements (microchip, two rabies vaccinations, valid titer test, health certificate) may enter through ANY port without quarantine.
+Only pets that do NOT meet all requirements must enter through designated quarantine-equipped ports.

 Medical Roadmap